nwjs/node/doc/api/stream.md

 `readable.readableBuffer`, respectively.

-The amount of data potentially buffered depends on the `highWaterMark` option passed into the streams constructor.
+The amount of data potentially buffered depends on the `highWaterMark` option passed into the stream's constructor.
 For normal streams, the `highWaterMark` option specifies a [total number of bytes][hwm-gotcha].
 For streams operating in object mode, the `highWaterMark` specifies a total number of objects.